 - Higher miscarriage rates

-At Shady Grove Fertility, patients must have a BMI of less than 40 before initiating an in vitro fertilization (IVF) cycle and a BMI less than 44 before initiating intrauterine insemination (IUI) cycles.
+At Shady Grove Fertility, patients must have a BMI of less than 40 before initiating an IVF or egg freezing cycle and a BMI less than 44 before initiating intrauterine insemination (IUI) cycles.

 Maintaining a healthy weight